 Kayaking is one of the most common ways to adventure into the outdoors.
 Within moments of being in the cockpit of a kayak, you can find yourself away from most distractions into the natural world.
 A kayak roof rack can be the most universal option to get to where you want to disappear.

 There are three brands that must be considered, Thule, Yakima, and Malone.

 The Thule outdoor brand started in 1942 and their products focus on making outdoor fun easier for solo adventures and families alike.
 Most of their products take the shape of car racks, transporters and containers.
 They have a solid reputation in the kayak carrier field.

 This company is based out of the Pacific Northwest and started as a machine shop which evolved into an outdoor equipment company.
 Their products range from car carriers and racks to hold kayaks, bikes, and luggage to help make travel easier.
-Their reputation has been seen throughout the outdoor industry, and they hold a good reputation in the kayak brand in specific.
+Their reputation has been seen throughout the outdoor industry, and they hold a good reputation in the kayak truck racks.

 Malone Auto Racks